 17. Double-Tiered AHU Access Provisions - If double-stacked AHUs are used, verify access between levels is provided via ladders or platforms.
 Annotate dimensions and access zones clearly on plans.
 18. Access Platforms - Ensure mechanical equipment requiring regular service is provided with access via ladders, catwalks, or platforms.
 Access areas must be sized for maintenance and part replacement, meet OSHA requirements, and be fully coordinated with architectural and structural plans.
 19. Seismic Restraint Provisions - Verify seismic bracing and restraints are included for applicable mechanical systems based on project seismic zone.
 Details must be provided and referenced in specifications.
 20. Exhaust and Quench Vent Clearances - Confirm clearances around exhaust stacks, grease ducts, and quench vents per mechanical code and fire department regulations.
 Check setbacks from intakes, openings, and adjacent buildings.
 21. Separation of Intake and Exhaust Louvers - Verify that supply and exhaust louvers meet minimum separation distances and are located to avoid cross-contamination.
 Coordinate with code and mechanical engineer requirements.
 22. Diffuser Model and Trim Coordination - Review diffuser schedule to ensure specified models and trim types match architectural ceiling design and finish intent.
 Adjust ceiling details if diffuser depth or shape requires accommodation.
 23. Fan Coil Unit Integration - Confirm selected fan coil units meet the architectural intent, whether recessed into walls, concealed in soffits, or exposed.
 Validate unit size, trim, and service access requirements with ceiling and wall layouts.
-24. Sustainability Certification Language in Specifications - Confirm mechanical specifications include required language for LEED or WELL certification as directed by the sustainability consultant.
-Ensure all referenced systems, filters, and performance criteria are coordinated across disciplines and align with the overall certification strategy.
+24. Post Fire Smoke Purge - If required based on the building type, size, or height per Chapter 4 of the IBC, confirm that a dedicated post-fire smoke purge system is documented in the mechanical drawings.
+If designed as a separate ducted exhaust system, verify that duct routing is coordinated in the BIM/Revit model with floor openings, ceiling zones, and structural elements.
+Confirm that the system layout allows for integration with fire alarm controls and other life safety systems.
+25. Outline Specifications Review - Confirm that mechanical outline specifications are included and coordinated with the architectural scope.
+Review sections requiring architectural input-such as fan coil units, diffusers, registers and grilles, chilled beams (if applicable), unit heaters, convectors, and radiant panels.
+Verify that the acoustician has reviewed duct silencers, acoustic treatments, and vibration control components.
+Confirm that sustainability requirements for LEED, WELL, or other certification targets are incorporated as directed by the sustainability consultant.